murderteeth/rarity-masterwork/README.md

 - [common items wrapper](contracts/core/rarity_crafting_common_wrapper.sol)
 - [masterwork items](contracts/core/rarity_crafting_masterwork.sol)

-The common items wrapper makes is easy for the adventure contract, and its underlying combat system, to handle common and masterwork items through the same interfaces.
+The common items wrapper makes it easy for the adventure contract to handle common and masterwork items through the same interfaces.

 Players may also choose to fight unarmed and/or unarmored.
 This is only recommended for Monks, however, who receive attack and armor bonuses [per d20](https://www.d20srd.org/srd/classes/monk.htm).